-For the purpose of valuing our investment in the Group, the judgement is that the network can be used for alternative technologies beyond 2050.
-Climate change is a global challenge and an emerging risk to business, people and the environment across the world.
-We have a role to play in limiting effect of climate change by improving our energy management, reducing our carbon emissions and by helping our customers do the same.
-Certain elements of the financial statements are dependent on the future use of our network.
+• For the purpose of valuing our investment in the Group, the judgement is that the network can be used beyond 2050.
 The UK's target to achieve net zero by 2050 will change how fossil fuels are used, which will also impact how our network is used.
-The UK Government's current plans include the production and use of Hydrogen and to achieve net zero, although there remains uncertainty about significant aspects of the UK energy sector plans under net zero.
-We recognise that there are a range of possible futures regarding how our network is used and the role that hydrogen has to play.
+The UK Government is exploring different pathways including the production and use of hydrogen to achieve net zero, although there remains uncertainty about significant aspects of the UK energy sector plans under net zero.
+We recognise that there are a range of possible futures regarding how our network is used and the role that hydrogen, biomethane and other green gases have to play.
 Scenarios range from high hydrogen through our existing network, through to slow decarbonisation driving a multi heat solution through to a high electrification route and we are continuing to assess what impact these scenarios would have on our business.
-Given the information currently available regarding these plans and the initial feasibility studies completed regarding the use of alternative gases through our network and the large-scale production of these gases, we have judged that our network will continue to be used to transport gas (methane, hydrogen, other alternatives such as biomethane or a combination of these) beyond 2050, and that these gases will be available in sufficient quantities and our valuation has been completed on that basis.
-See note 8.
+Given the information currently available regarding these plans and the initial feasibility studies completed regarding the use of alternative gases through our network and the large scale production of these gases, we have judged that our network will continue to be used to transport gas (methane, biomethane, hydrogen, other green gases or a combination of these) beyond 2050, and that these gases will be available in sufficient quantities and our valuation has been completed on that basis - note 8.